 - unlimited email accounts.

-- staging and Git are available only on the highest price plans.
+- staging and Git are available only on the higher price plans.

 Focused on premium and custom-made solutions.